Sarrusha/Site-Blocker/README.md

    - Block an entire website (all pages under the same domain) using the duration already set in the drop-down menu.

 2. **Customizable Block Duration**:
    - Choose between blocking for **1 week** or **1 month**.
-Default 1 week.
-Just click on one of the 2 blocks and it will block it for the selected time period.
+The default is 1 week.
+Just click on one of the two options, and it will block the site for the selected time period.

 3. **Automatic Cleanup**:
    - Expired blocking rules are automatically removed every minute, ensuring your blocklist stays clean.